 The lesser of fiction in characters, the better it is for plays.
 Costumes cover witches, kings, elves, and even ghosts.
 But how about animals?

 I wrote a play Pinggu, the Monkey months ago for a friend.
-While it turned out a great play for his project, the story revolved around a monkey, a tough character to bring in, let alone play!
+While it turned out a great play, the story revolved around a monkey, a tough character to bring in, let alone play!
 Here are more things to check on to convert a story into a play.

-Another sad limit of a play is the portrayal of character emotions.
+Another sad limit of a short skit is the portrayal of character emotions.
 For a novel, digging deep into a character’s emotions is a privilege that writers have.
 Its readers have a gateway to touch the writer’s emotions on characters through words.

 But in plays, the audience isn’t readers, they’re people sitting for live entertainment.
 Sitting in a distance, the characters’ facial expressions can’t afford to be seen by their audience.